shrey2506/shopify-ecommerce/README.md

 This is one Shopify ecommerce project building with Shopify Buy SDK API.
 No theme is used.

-You may visit <a href="https://help.shopify.com/api/sdks/custom-storefront/js-buy-sdk"> for more details about API: Shopify Buy SDK.
+You may visit <a href="https://help.shopify.com/api/sdks/custom-storefront/js-buy-sdk">Shopify Buy SDK Docs</a> for more details about API: Shopify Buy SDK.

 Front end: React(Create React App), React Router 4, Redux
 backend: Shopify